minhdna/JPS/docs/status.md

 so we changed some parameters of our agent.
 We mainly focused on speeding up convergence <br />
 speeds so we lowered the discount factor, gamma, from 1.0 to 0.8.
 We also decided to lower<br />
 epsilon to 0.01.
 We also changed the learning rate, alpha, to 0.2 from 0.3.
 We believe that<br />
-these changed have helped our agent find the optimal solution to the puzzle faster.
+these changes have helped our agent find the optimal solution to the puzzle faster.

 ### Evaluation